HardisonCo/.github/international/uzbekistan/uz-health/index.md

-# uz_Health - Uzbekistan Health Agency
+# uz-health - Uzbekistan Health Agency

 ## Ministry of Health of the Republic of Uzbekistan